Electronics project notes/Avrusb500v2 notes

 Using the programmer

-You now have a serial programmer that speaks stk500v2 (and stk500).
+You now have a serial port that speaks stk500v2 (and stk500) so can program things that can speak that.

-For example, for avrdude you can use it like: (The m8 in there referring to an Atmega8.
+For example, for avrdude you might use it like: (The m8 in there referring to an Atmega8.
 Avrdude docs have a list)

 avrdude -p m8 -d /dev/ttyS0 -c stk500v2 -e -U flash:w:test.hex